Will Illinois cover the spread vs. Marquette? Betting Trends, Record ATS

 Additional Illinois Insights & Trends

-- Last year, the Fighting Illini recorded just four more points per game (74.3) than the Golden Eagles gave up (70.3).
+- Last year, the Fighting Illini scored 74.3 points per game, just four more points than the 70.3 the Golden Eagles gave up.

-- Illinois had a 13-4 record against the spread and a 15-4 record overall last season when putting up more than 70.3 points.

 Bet on this or any college basketball matchup at BetMGM